adanog/MSSR/README.md

 <a href="https://zenodo.org/badge/latestdoi/410122347"><img src="https://zenodo.org/badge/410122347.svg" alt="DOI"></a>

 # A detailled description of the method can be found in :

-Cite this article
-Torres-García, E., Pinto-Cámara, R., Linares, A. et al. Extending resolution within a single imaging frame.
+*Torres-García, E., Pinto-Cámara, R., Linares, A. et al. Extending resolution within a single imaging frame.
 Nat Commun 13, 7452 (2022).

-If this software has been usefull to your research, please consider citing https://doi.org/10.1038/s41467-022-34693-9
+*If this software has been usefull to your research, please consider citing https://doi.org/10.1038/s41467-022-34693-9